vavrajan/ClassNumOrdBin/README.md

 * Rfun: implemented ".R" functions and scripts
 * RData: saved ".RData" files

-Run "tutorial.R" to know how to use implemented method.
+Run "tutorial.R" to know how to use the method.